Last Updated on by Michael Brockbank

 The random plot generator of WritingExercises is a bit different than the others.
 You have several options to build an idea, but then you can click a single aspect and have that changed.

-For example, WritingExercises gives you: Main character, Character 2, Setting, Situation, Theme, and Character action.
+For example, WritingExercises gives you: Main character, Setting, Situation, and Theme.
 After clicking each one, the idea is created, which you can then copy to your clipboard at any time.

 What if I wanted to keep everything else but wanted a different setting?
 All I would need to do is click “Setting” again.
 The rest of the idea remains while only the setting is changed.